 Report cards will be sent home quarterly.
 Please review your child's report card carefully.
 Teachers will share information about the skills and concepts your child is learning.
-They will also list ways to support your child if they are having difficulty.
 If there are concerns about a student's progress, parents will be notified five weeks before report cards are sent home.
+You can also find out more about our Instructional Support Teams (IST) and Response to Intervention (RTI) here: IST & RTI FAQ